-- Cluttered hard disk
+Cluttered hard disk

-- Unsuccessful program installation
+Unsuccessful program installation

 With time and frequent PC usage, the files generated from every activity you execute on your system begin to load the registry.
 These include even the unnecessary files like junk files, internet files and files of applications that you’ve uninstalled.

 All these files overload the registry and acquire a lot of hard disk space.
-And when you don’t remove these files on your system, eventually it leads to file misconfiguration, cluttered disk and registry corruption.
+And when you don’t remove these files on your system, eventually it leads to file misconfiguration, cluttered disk, and registry corruption.

-New program versions that you want to install and run on your system also don’t function because of the files of the old program version still saved in the registry.
+New program versions that you want to install and run on your system also don’t function because the files of the old program version still saved in the registry.